What do you know about getting a divorce during a pandemic?

 Many people have lost their jobs.
 If we have a second wave lockdown, many more jobs will be lost.
 In a divorce, support payments flow from the higher-earning spouse to the lower-earning spouse, and job loss complicates the issue.
 If you think you might be the one making support payments, know that if you lose your job, you may have to continue to make payments until a court agrees to lower them.
 If you are the one receiving payments, know they can be cut back at any time.
 You may also want to include a COVID-19 clause in your separation agreement so it’s clear what happens if one party contracts the virus and can’t work.

 Health insurance provided by your spouse’s workplace typically ends when you get divorced, so you will need to budget for coverage.
 If you have pre-existing medical conditions, finding new health insurance can be difficult and expensive.
 It’s important to talk about insurance coverage with your lawyer so you know exactly where you stand.

 7. House Values Are Hard to Estimate for a Divorce During a Pandemic

 If you are selling or buying out the marital home, it may be harder to value your house right now.
 Some housing markets have softened, while others have skyrocketed as city-dwellers flee crowded areas for more space.

 8. Your Kids – Including Young Adults – May Be Home More

-9. You May Need to Renegotiate Parenting Time: Kids May be Home Less
+9. You May Need to Renegotiate Parenting Time:

 10. Your Ability to Think Clearly May Be Compromised During COVID-19

 Being in a state of stress impacts your ability to think clearly.
-Divorce involves a lot of decision-making involving your children and your financial stability, so it’s important that you be capable of thinking things through.
-If your thinking feels fuzzy due to worry, or fear, or lack of sleep, recruit a thinking partner to help you work through your decisions.
+Divorce involves a lot of decision-making involving your children and your financial stability, so it’s important that you are capable of thinking things through.
+If your thinking feels fuzzy due to worry, fear, or lack of sleep, recruit a thinking partner to help you work through your decisions.